andyl/uber_gen/notes/devnotes.md

 | mix ugen.pb.export  | Export a static playbook to MD, HTML, PDF |
 | mix ugen.pb.run     | Run a playbook on the command line        |
 | mix ugen.pb.serve   | Serve a playbook for browser interaction  |

+## 2019 Nov 10 Sun

+After writing our first playbooks it becomes evident that each playbook needs schemas that behave like Ecto changesets with validation and introspection.

+In the long term, schemas will be used for:
+- coder documentation
+- parameter validation
+- guiding the editor interfaces of composer UIs
+- validating playbook scripts

+The structure of the UberGen toolchain would borrow themes from VisualBasic.

+VisualBasic has **components** (created by C-coders with c-coding tools) assembled into **applications** (by VB Developers using the VB UI) that are distributed to End Users.

+UberGen has **playbooks** (created by Elixir-coders with elixir-coding tools) assembled into **guides** (by authors using the UberGen UI) that are distriuted to End Users.

+Playbooks are assembled into trees.
+Branches for a playbook are specified as steps.
+Each step takes configuration options - Ecto.Schemas and changesets!

+To setup an entire playbook tree with a single config file, we'll borrow ideas from the `embeds_one` and `embeds_many` constructs provided by Ecto.